 In 1974, the first ASPE Chapter in Ohio was chartered in Cleveland; in October 1980, the Central Ohio Chapter was chartered in Columbus.
 At that time, a number of plumbing engineers, designers, contractors, sales representatives and building officials from Southwestern Ohio were members of the Central Ohio Chapter and actively participated in that Chapter’s functions.
 However, it was understood that the Cincinnati- and Dayton-area members would someday break away from the Central Ohio Chapter and form a Chapter of their own once membership reached sufficient levels.

 While the Chapter struggled in its first few years of existence, its growth and development has been a steady one.
-Today, the Southwestern Ohio Chapter boasts of a membership of over 70 members, with the membership located primarily in the Cincinnati, Dayton and Northern Kentucky areas.
-For the full Chapter History click here.
-For the ASPE profile, click here.
+Today, the Southwestern Ohio Chapter boasts of a membership of approximately 80 members, with the membership located primarily in the areas of Cincinnati and Dayton as well as Louisville and Lexington (KY).

 For the full Chapter History, click here.